What is the difference between Beam and Grin?

 The core team and Beam Development Ltd. do not have any intentions to govern Beam in the long run.
 There is no point to have a cryptocurrency governed in a centralized way by a corporation.
 Therefore, we offer our solution to our community.
 We are opening the code, welcoming Open Source Developers and setting up a non-profit foundation that will be unconditionally funded by the Treasury.

 Beam Foundation will be responsible for supporting, promoting and further developing Beam in the years to come.
-The foundation will be set up as a non-profit, most likely in Switzerland, and will be governed by a Board of Directors comprising reputable industry figures.
+The foundation will be set up as a non-profit and will be governed by a Board of Directors comprising reputable industry figures.
 The foundation will be receiving a significant part of the Treasury, and will fund projects and initiatives in the areas of Applied and Basic research, Development of Beam and Mimblewimble, Awareness, Financial Literacy and more.

 We believe a startup environment is best for innovation, that's why we are raising money.
 Treasury model is the best way to repay our investors and to provide a reward to the founding team.
 Treasury works in the following way: in the first five years of Beam existence, 20% of all emitted coins automatically go to the Treasury.
 Technically, the additional coins are emitted for each mined block.
 Our investors, the core team, our advisors and the non-profit Beam Foundation will be getting Beam coins from the Treasury on a monthly basis.
 We believe that the five year payout period creates an alignment of interest between all the parties and ensures that our coin will get the support it requires to succeed.